 One way of creating vector embeddings is to engineer the vector values using domain knowledge.
 This is known as feature engineering.
 For example, in medical imaging, we use medical expertise to quantify a set of features such as shape, color, and regions in an image that capture the semantics.
 However, engineering vector embeddings requires domain knowledge, and it is too expensive to scale.

 Instead of engineering vector embeddings, we often train models to translate objects to vectors.
-Deep neural network is a common tool for training such models.
-The resulting embeddings are usually high dimensional (up to two thousand dimensions) and dense (all values are non-zeros).
+A deep neural network is a common tool for training such models.
+The resulting embeddings are usually high dimensional (up to two thousand dimensions) and dense (all values are non-zero).
 For text data, models such as Word2Vec, GLoVE, and BERT transform words, sentences, or paragraphs into vector embeddings.

 Images can be embedded using models such as convolutional neural networks (CNNs), Examples of CNNs include VGG, and Inception.
 Audio recordings can be transformed into vectors using image embedding transformations over the audio frequencies visual representation (e.g., using its Spectrogram).

 Example: Image Embedding with a Convolutional Neural Network

 Consider the following example, in which raw images are represented as greyscale pixels.
 This is equivalent to a matrix (or table) of integer values in the range

 255 to white color.
 The image below depicts a greyscale image and its corresponding